Naveenrawde3/0g-STORAGE-NODE-NEW-SHORT-GUIDE-BY-NTEK-/README.md

 rm -rf $HOME/0g-storage-node
 ```

-## Process for Local Device & how to restart on next day
+## Process for Local Device & how to restart on next day :

 * So, For local PC All the process is same as VPS: You have to start from [Pre-Requirements 🛠]

-* 👉 Next Day process:

-- Just Open your wsl/terminal and run
+- Just Open your wsl/terminal and run Next Day

 ```
 sudo systemctl restart zgs